xrw002/CoinhiveGadget/README.md

 # Coinhive Google Sites Gadget
-A [Coinhive](https://coinhive.com/) mining Gadget for Google Sites.
+A [Coinhive](https://coinhive.com/) Monero mining Gadget for Google Sites.

 ## HidenAutostart Gadget:
  Not visable on the page and does not notify the client visiting the webpage.